faimankwong/spring_security_jwt_mysql_react_graphql/README.md

 ```
 Example Code for security
 -----------

+Middlewares are used to inspect and modify every request made over the link.It joined with the HttpLink.
+It checks to see if we have a token (JWT, for example) and passes that token into the HTTP header
+of the request, so we can authenticate interactions with GraphQL performed through our network interface.
 ```
 const authLink = new ApolloLink((operation, forward) => {
     // Retrieve the authorization token from local storage.